image_banner

 Why Cats Nibble on Grass:

-Scientists estimate that cats have around 470 taste buds, compared to that of over 9000 taste bulbs found on the human tongue.
+Scientists estimate that cats have around 470 taste buds, compared to that of over 9000 taste buds found on the human tongue.
 Domestic and wild cats apparently share a taste receptor gene mutation that stops their sweet taste buds from binding to sugary molecules, leaving them with no ability to taste sweetness.

 Instead, their taste buds respond well to amino acids and bitter tastes - therefore grazing on a blade of grass or two just comes naturally to all our beloved feline friends.